jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 * Click *Create New Project*, and click *Next*.
 Then, give your project a name (i.e. project_1) and choose *RTL Project*.
 Making sure the *Project location* is the correct path that you want to save the project.

 * Select the board, search `pynq` and choose `pynq-z2`, then click *Next* and *Finish*.
-If you do not have it, follow the instruction in the provided link below.
+If you do not have it, follow the instructions in the provided link below.

   [Add BSP file to Vivado](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/board_settings.html)